MonoidMusician/blog/sources/bezier_calligraphy.md

 The problem statement:

 ::: {.Key_Idea box-name="Challenge"}
-Given a shape of a pen nib, what composite shape is produced when the pen is drawn along any particular path?
+Given a pen nib of some shape, what composite shape is produced when that pen is drawn along any particular path?

 If the inputs are cubic Bézier curves, is the output as well?